LosoLai/toy-robot/README.md

 Moreover, I know TDD should write test cases for every single function and included boundary input testing.
 However, I am under one week time constraint that set by myself that pretend undertaking a real task working in the industry.
 I suppose it is not only to demonstrate the programming capability but also to show my time management skills that probably get the balance between code quality and functionality.

+--add an alternative testing method
+It allows system take two parameters to run configurations;
+Para0: file name
+Para1: exit system or not (0=not able to continue, 1=is able to continue)
+Note: system will exit if the file has exit commands in; and after the auto-testing, the robot is already placed on table.

 ## Authors

 * **Loso Lai** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)